yegor256/blog/_drafts/takes-architecture.md

 The request is divided into two parts: the head and the body.
-The head contains all lines that go before the empty line that starts a body, according to HTTP specification in RFC ???.
+The head contains all lines that go before the empty line that starts a body, according to HTTP specification in
+[RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).
 There are many useful decorators for `Request` in the framework.
 For example, `RqMethod` will help you get the method name from the first line of the header: